Starting the Pill for the First Time

 How long does the pill take to work?

 If started on day 1 of your period, it works straight away.
-Otherwise, the combined pill needs 7 days and the desogestrel mini pill needs 2 days.
+Otherwise, the combined pill needs 7 days to become effective and the desogestrel mini pill needs 2 days.
+Use condoms until then.
+Your pharmacist will confirm the exact timing based on your specific pill type and when you start.

 Do I need a blood pressure check before starting?